 “Consulting was like finishing school for MBAs,” Bock said in a telephone interview with IBD.
 “I felt I had a lot to learn.
 The courses I enjoyed the most (at Yale) were statistics and operations management.
 And McKinsey promised to move you around so you get to learn a lot of different things.
 It seemed like a great place to keep learning.”

-Pete Buttigieg, 2020 Presidential Candidate (McKinsey)
+Pete Buttigieg, Politician (McKinsey)

 Pet Buttigieg, a mayor of South Bend, Indiana famously ran for president in 2020 and got a lot of pressure for his experience at McKinsey & Company early in his career.
 Buttigieg was an entry-level analyst and never seems to have worked on anything consequential but gives McKinsey credit for being able to make sense of information: